gjeschke/MMMx/docs/source/flex_RNA.rst

     *   ``address`` - MMMx residue address, such as '(C)9'
 Remarks
     *   the addressed nucleotide must exist in the input conformers and must be a native nucleotide
-    *   in pipelines with consecutive FlexT=RNA modules, address is affected by automatic chain identifier changes when chains are concatenated by linkers
+    *   in pipelines with consecutive FlexRNA modules, address is affected by automatic chain identifier changes when chains are concatenated by linkers

 ``anchor_5p``
 ---------------------------------